Mexicable

-Mexicable is an aerial lift line in Ecatepec de Morelos, in Greater Mexico City.
+Mexicable is an aerial lift line in Ecatepec de Morelos and Tlalnepantla de Baz, in Greater Mexico City, and one station in Mexico City proper.
 It was created by the Government of the State of Mexico.

 The first part of this project was inaugurated on October 4, 2016.
 The line is 4.8 km long and runs between San Andrés de la Cañada (in the Sierra de Guadalupe) and Vía Morelos (in Ecatepec), through five intermediate stations.
 It reduces traveling times between those points to 17 minutes, down from the hour-long commutes between the same points using ground transportation.